Austin September 2025

 Kalahari Food & (Not Just) Wine Festival

-The second annual Kalahari Food & (Not Just) Wine Festival is coming back to the sprawling Kalahari Resort.
+The third annual Kalahari Food & (Not Just) Wine Festival is coming back to the sprawling Kalahari Resort.
 Featuring the best food samplings from the resort's multiple restaurants as well as popular international and local spirit brands, this festival is a delight for the senses.
 Some of Austin's best craft beers and wines will also be available.
 Foodies will enjoy meeting with and watching demonstrations by Kalahari's world-famous chefs.
 And, of course, who can forget the live entertainment?
-This year's lineup includes Aname' Rose, Ronnie Hall, Nova Band and many others.
-General admission is $125 and includes a souvenir wine glass.
-You can also get VIP passes for $175 that include early entry and a chef meet and greet.
+This year's lineup will be announced soon.
+General admission is $149 and includes a souvenir wine glass.
+You can also get VIP passes for $189 that include early entry and a chef meet and greet.

 Austin Events in September